In the last module we added the Create feature in order to let users add Vehicles to the database.

 }

-The Edit method starts off again fetching the vehicle to update from the database using a LINQ query and assigning the result to a variable named vehicle.
+The action method starts off again fetching the vehicle to update from the database using a LINQ query and assigning the result to a variable named vehicle.

 The TryUpdateModel pattern